Skip to content

 break

-# Now that every row has dose_units, enforce NOT NULL + index
+# Now that every row has dose_units, add the read-side index.

 await ops.create_index("idx_panels_dose_units", "panels", ["dose_units"])